BuildACell/engineering/about.md

 ---
 layout: page
-title:  "Contribute"
+title:  "About"
 date:   2016-10-28 13:57:24
 categories: metaproject
 permalink: /about/
 ---

-**Motivations**: We are building a cell, but we are not alone.
+We are building a cell, but we are not alone.
 Researchers around the world are actively working on projects with similar goals, albeit different approaches.
-There are groups working to build cells from the bottom-up, chemically syntehsizing the constituent parts and combining them in such a way that my illucidate the fundamental physical mechanisms that result in a self-assembling cellular system.
+There are groups working to build cells from the bottom-up, chemically syntehsizing the constituent parts and combining them in such a way that my elucidate the fundamental physical mechanisms that result in a self-assembling cellular system.
 Other groups are working to construct a minimal genome by iteratively removing genes from a host genome until they have reached a subset of essential genes for growth and replication.
 The Build-A-Cell project combines the best parts of both approaches in an open and distributed way.

 ![Motivations for project](/engineering/images/Figure1-Approaches.png)